Cancer Research Training Award Fellow Sought for Public Health Informatics Projects and Project Management

 - Organizing meetings, workshops, and teleconferences related to the overall objective of developing and testing the validity of WSI and metadata deidentification and anonymization tools and conducting the Whole Slide Imaging Pilot;

-- Organizing meetings, workshops, and teleconferences related to the integration of histology, tumor behavior, and site terminology and coding and staging across standard setters as part of the Unified Tumor Morphology Database Project;
+- Organizing meetings, workshops, and teleconferences related to the integration of histology, tumor behavior, and site terminology and coding and staging across standard setters as part of the electronic-Pathology Histomorphology Unified dataBase Project;

-- Being involved in the team developing a backend relational database that supports a graphical user interface for the Unified Tumor Morphology Database Project;
+- Being involved in the team developing a backend relational database that supports a graphical user interface for the electronic-Pathology Histomorphology Unified dataBase Project;

 - Participating in training opportunities related to informatics and gaining experience in project management;